renyuan000/pgcache_scan/README.md

-# pgcache_scan
+# pgcache_scan by writen
-pagecache scan for inode
+pagecache scan for inode in super_block pagecache scan for inode in process open file inode

 use: